apache/celix/documents/bundles.md

 - Bundle resource files: A bundle can also contain additional resource files.
   This could be configuration files, html files, etc.
   It is also possible to have bundles which no shared library, but only resource files.
-  Bundles can access other bundle resources files, this can be used to create emerging functionality based on dynamically added resources files (extender pattern).
+  Note that bundles can access other bundles resources files.

 If a `jar` command is available the Celix CMake commands will use that (instead of the `zip` command) to create bundle zip files so that the MANIFEST.MF is always the first entry in the zip file.